TruStacks/trustacks/docs/docs/stacks/overview.md

 ## Input Fields

-Stacks parameters are provided as input fields in the [Action Plan](/action-plans).
+Stacks parameters are provided as input fields in the action plan.
 The fields required by the stack file are under the `inputs` key as key/value pairs.

 :::info
 Parameters defined in the stack configuration are only used when needed by a given action plan.